oHominio/rocksdb-indexdb-adapter/README.md

 ### Key Differences and Limitations

-While we strive for 100% compatibility, there are some inherent differences due to IndexedDB's design:
+While we strive for compatibility, there are some inherent differences due to IndexedDB's design:

 1. **Snapshots**:
-   - Our implementation creates true point-in-time snapshots by copying data to dedicated snapshot stores
+   - Our implementation creates point-in-time snapshots by copying data to dedicated snapshot stores
    - This provides isolation but has performance implications for large databases

 2. **Iterator Ordering**: